Do Wood Pellets Go Bad

 Wood Pellets Can Go Bad, But If Properly Stored Will Last Over Long Periods Of Time.

+Keeping your wood pellets cool and dry is essential to their longevity.
 If the environment humidity is lower than 10%, the wood pellets can be preserved for 6 months.
 Something else that could be a potential threat is the emissions that come from your grill.
-Proper storage ensures that your pellets will last, should you have excess at the end of the season.